Interpretable Sequence Learning for COVID-19 Forecasting: Proposed compartmental model for COVID-19

-We assume a fixed sampling interval of 1 day (motivated by data publishing frequency), and model each compartment in Table \ref{tab:compartments}.
+The modeled compartments are shown in Table \ref{tab:compartments}.
 For a compartment $X$, $X_i[t]$ denotes the number of individuals in that compartment at location $i$ and time $t$. $N[t]$ denotes the total population.
-Table \ref{tab:variables} describes transition rate variables used to relate the compartments via the equations (we omit the index $i$ for conciseness):
+Fig. \ref{fig:overall_model} describes transition rate variables used to relate the compartments, via the equations (we omit the index $i$ for concision):